Time Management 101 For Moms

 If you are like me and would like to have a visual reminder, get a whiteboard and jot reminders down on it.
 I have missed enough doctor’s appointments to know the importance of having a visual reminder somewhere.

-4. Tackle tough tasks first thing in the morning
+Tackle tough Task First thing in the morning

 So often, we tend to randomly just tackle any projects we can lay our hands on throughout the day, but quite frankly, we end up not getting anything accomplished.

 The goal of maximizing our time throughout the day is to tackle the tough task first thing in the morning.
 The reason why is that our morning time is when we are the most alert.
 After having breakfast, there is a peak in your energy levels that prepares you for the day ahead, so get started on those tough tasks first.

 You will thank me later if you have not fallen asleep on a major project you had to do that was due the next day, but you did it in the evening right before bed hmm…

 You make think that this is impossible, and you don’t have enough time on your hands to make meals, etc. Point of correction!
 You can find the time if you want to.